By Chris Schroder

 In September of 2011 at age 36, Wendy Binns was diagnosed with invasive ductal carcinoma – breast cancer.
-At that Moment, the owner and publisher of Atlanta INtown newspaper joined the ranks of more than 200,000 other women – including Wendy’s mother – who are diagnosed with breast cancer every year.
+At that Moment, the former owner and publisher of Atlanta INtown newspaper joined the ranks of more than 200,000 other women – including Wendy’s mother – who are diagnosed with breast cancer every year.

 Wendy had seen the toll the diagnosis had taken on her mother and her family and she knew the difficulty of undergoing treatments.
 But she also knew had her mother not been diagnosed, Wendy might not have been as vigilant and discovered her own diagnosis so early.
 The mother and daughter saw that as a gift.